simon-ritchie/apysc/docstring_markdowns/apysc/_display/rotation_around_center_interface.md

 ### `_initialize_rotation_around_center_if_not_initialized` method docstring

-Initialize the `_rotation_around_center` attribute if if hasn't been initialized yet.
+Initialize the `_rotation_around_center` attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring